jradd/django-newproj-template/readme.md

 `reset_db` is a shell command to reset the database.

-### More commands
+### More Commands and Other Features

-Django Extensions is rather poorly documented but includes many other shell commands and features.
-[Documentation](http://packages.python.org/django-extensions/command_extensions.html).
-[Source code](https://github.com/django-extensions/django-extensions).
+See the [documentation](http://packages.python.org/django-extensions/command_extensions.html) or read the [source code](https://github.com/django-extensions/django-extensions).

 ## Bash Aliases